w3c/xsdtests/README.md

 ## Process

-To gain commit access to this repository, please apply to Liam Quin at W3C.
+To gain commit access to this repository, please apply to W3C.
+Current contact address not known (Jan 2022).

 If you have commit access, there is no formal process for agreeing changes to tests, but you should respect the fact that the test suite is stable.
 Some tests are marked